bksaiki/mtt/docs/questions.md

 types.

-**Status**: open; nothing has needed it yet. **Revisit**: if an example wants ⊤ as a proposition (e.g. as a `case` motive default once sums land).
+**Status**: open; nothing has needed it yet. **Revisit**: if an example wants ⊤ as a proposition.

 ## Eliminator style for sums (and later inductives)

-The sums plan uses a primitive recursor (`case P s u v`, explicit motive) because there is no elaborator to infer motives. `match`-style syntax with an inferred constant motive could be layered on later without kernel changes.
+Inductives eliminate through their generic recursor (`T.rec`, explicit motive), the verbosity of which we worried would need `match`-style sugar.

-**Status**: recursor implemented; the verbosity is real but largely absorbed by library combinators (`elim` in `sum.mtt`, `ife` in `bool.mtt`) — the motive is written once per combinator, not per use. **Revisit**: when dependent eliminations (where combinators can't help) become common, or with the elaborator.
+**Status**: largely resolved.
+The recursor is implemented (qualified `T.rec`, no bespoke `case`), and the elaborator now **infers the motive** — a `_` in the motive position is recovered by abstracting the scrutinee out of the goal (see `design.md`, Elaboration), so a dependent elimination no longer writes its motive by hand.
+Remaining verbosity (binding the minor premises) is what a `match`/equation compiler would absorb; that is tracked in `todo.md`. **Revisit**: when `match` is taken on.

 ## Statement boundaries in files